 Kafka Advantages

-Durable: Kafka is durable because messages exist on the disk right away with the help of “Distributed commit log”.
+• Durable: Kafka is durable because messages exist on the disk right away with the help of the “Distributed commit log”.

-Throughput: Throughput of Kafka is high, and it remains high even if a huge amount(TB) of messages are saved.
+• Throughput: The throughput of Kafka is high, and it remains high even if a huge amount(TB) of messages are saved.

 Kafka Terminology

-Partition: Topics are divided into partitions so that it can manage any random data.
+• Partition: Topics are divided into partitions so that they can manage any random data.

-Producers: Producers are known as publishers of the messages to more than one Kafka topics.
+• Producers: Producers are known as publishers of the messages to more than one Kafka topic.
 Producers may send messages to brokers or partition.

-Follower: Follower is known as the node which follows the leader's instructions.
+• Follower: A follower is known as the node which follows the leader's instructions.

 Kafka Cluster Architecture